lynchcm/MicroHugo/content/resource-centre/getting-online-websites-101/_index.md

 +++
 sitemap_exclude = false
 draft = false
-title = "Getting Online: Websites 101"
-layout = "article-list"
-article_list_h1 = "Getting Online: Websites 101"
+meta_description = "Thinking about setting up a website?
+Our websites 101 guide covers all the jargon and things you'll need to think about comparing the best options for small businesses." title = "Getting Online: Websites 101" layout = "article-list" article_list_h1 = "Getting Online: Websites 101"